mie-lab/webapp_bike_lane_optimization/README.md

 Web app for planning bike infrastructure

-dblogin_mielab.json with database login must be stored in backend folder **# Webapp Bike Lane Optimization
+**# Webapp Bike Lane Optimization

 Web app for planning bike infrastructure and accessing the algorithm of @NinaWie.